Azie88/Beginner-Data-Analysis/readme.md

 -   Created a PowerBI dashboard with the visualizations

 -   Wrote a medium article and briefly described the process, findings and recommendations

+## Key Insights :chart_with_upwards_trend:

+1. India's startup ecosystem is positive and thriving with strong favor towards technological companies
+2. Equal opportunities exist for non-technological sectors as well
+3. Fintech and edtech sectors are particularly active in the Indian startup ecosystem
+4. Mumbai is at the forefront of these developments in fintech and edtech sectors
+5. Non-technical industries have a few large investments that skew the mean higher
+6. Technical industries have a larger number of smaller investments, driving up the sum.

+The Indian startup ecosystem is a vibrant and influential force in the global market.
+This project provides valuable insights into funding patterns and industry preferences.
+By leveraging this information, stakeholders can make informed decisions and contribute to the growth and success of startups in India.